Terms & Conditions

 By accepting these terms and conditions you give permission to Abbeys Auctions to use the supplied address and other details for verification purposes and to contact you regarding upcoming auction activity.

-APPENDIX 1: TABLE OF FEES
+APPENDIX 1: FEES

-Fees and Charges correct as at 27 June 2022
+Fees and Charges correct as at 7 December 2025

 Buyer Fees

-Buyer’s Premium 24% of hammer price incl.
+- Buyer’s Premium: 24% of hammer price incl.
 GST

-Pack & Despatch Service Contact us for postage / delivery quote
+- Pack & Despatch Service: contact us for postage / delivery quote

-Seller Fees & Payments
+Seller Fees